Noaaan/MythicMetals/PATCHNOTES.md

 ### Changes

 Lightened the outline of the Orichalcum Sword slightly.

 Overhauled some helmet textures into crowns (Thanks Azzy!).

 Increased Star Platinum arrow damage (18 -> 24).

-Compat - Added Wormhole Special to Spectrums Titration Barrel (Infused Beverage).
+Compat - Added Wormhole Special to Spectrum's Titration Barrel (Infused Beverage).

 Major internal repackages.
-If you are making an addon which uses Mythic Metals, please update your compatability.
+If you are making an addon which uses Mythic Metals, please update your compatibility.

 Increased the default size of a Banglum Nuke (24 -> 32 blocks radius).